 Lauren Zoebelein first started learning French when she was 12 years old.
 When she was in 8th grade, her French teacher was Liliane Rubin.
 She first learned about the Union Alsacienne in 2012.
 Lauren has lived in Washington, DC, Paris, Brussels, Zurich and moved to Manhattan in 2019.

 Xavier arrived in New York in 2016 to live with his wife Michelle, a native of the city.
 Xavier quickly became a member of L’Union Alsacienne and is now it’s Treasurer.
-In addition to managing UA finance, he manages the Facebook page and contributes to organizing events.
+In addition to managing UA finance, he contributes to organizing events.
 He found in L’Union Alsacienne a home away from home and made true friends.
 During the last 3 years, Xavier has been working as an accountant and corporate consultant for French companies that are settling in the US.
-He is now looking to transition to a data science position.
 In his free time, Xavier likes riding his bicycle in the city and going on adventure-weekends: and go hiking, rafting, skiing,...

 Marc Seybold joined the UnAl in order to make sure that the association continue to exist and is here for the next generation, to be part of something that helps keep a cultural connection alive and that continues its mission.